gabriel-tjio/ASH/README.md

 python CLAN_iou_bulk.py
 ```

-#### This code is heavily borrowed from the baseline CLAN https://github.com/RoyalVane/CLAN )
+#### This code is heavily borrowed from the baseline CLAN https://github.com/RoyalVane/CLAN ) and pytorch_adain (https://github.com/naoto0804/pytorch-AdaIN)

 ### Citation
 If you use this code in your research please consider citing